Juanma7882/juanma7882/README.md

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

-- 👨‍💻 I'm currently working on projects to showcase my knowledge of the programming languages I use while also improving my English.\
+- 👨‍💻 I'm currently working on projects to showcase my knowledge of the programming languages I use while also improving my English.
-- 💡  I enjoy exploring new technologies and developing software solutions and quick hacks\
+- 💡  I enjoy exploring new technologies and developing software solutions and quick hacks.
--🎓 I am currently studying a programming degree at the National Technological University.\
+- 🎓 I am currently studying a programming degree at the National Technological University.
 - ✉️ You can visit my [portfolio](https://fernandezjuan.vercel.app/) for more details about me.
-I am open to feedback and suggestions!\
+I am open to feedback and suggestions!
 - 💬 Feel free to contact me for more information [linkedin](https://www.linkedin.com/in/juan-f-36ba26260/)